grid_layout¶

 Widget class function for updating the widget’s x and y position based upon the

-after the widget is resized.- Returns
+anchor_pointandanchored_positionvalues.
+The subclass should call_update_positionafter the widget is resized.- Returns

 None